At the time of killing, animals are not always stunned, or are stunned ineffectively.

 This implies that animals can still be conscious when bleeding starts.
-Despite the fact that pre-slaughter stunning is mandatory under the EU Regulation 1099/2009, a derogation is foreseen for slaughter carried out according to certain religious prescriptions.
+Despite the fact that pre-slaughter stunning is mandatory under the EU Regulation 1099/2009 (Slaughter Regulation) a derogation is foreseen for slaughter carried out in the context of religious rites.

 Certain stunning methods do not induce instantaneous and painless unconsciousness.
 For instance, high concentration CO2 stunning causes pain and distress for pigs from first exposure to the gas to loss of consciousness, which can take up to a minute to occur, yet it is used in the majority of large EU pig slaughterhouses as it allows for faster operations and more uniform meat quality.
 Footage of the suffering inflicted during this stunning procedure released by animal advocacy organisations has sparked outrage in the EU and internationally.